Want to learn how to write an ebook like a pro? It’s not just what you do, but what you DON’T do that can make or break

 If you don’t start thinking now about how you’ll sell your book — whether that means selling it to make money or just selling the concept to your readers — you’ll run into problems later on.

 4. Picking Up Your Pen (or Laptop) and Starting to Write

 Once your survey results are in, you might be tempted to start writing straight away.

-Jumping into the writing at this point will cause you serious problems.
+Jumping into the writing at this point in your ebook project will cause you serious problems.
 You’ll find yourself repeating things, or wasting time exploring ultimately unhelpful tangents.

 5. Trying to Make Your Ebook Too Valuable

 With your first ebook, it’s easy to think you need to deliver the definitive ebook — the only one your audience will ever need.

-If that sounds like a good idea, ask yourself this: “What will I give them next?”
+If that sounds like a good idea, ask yourself this question: “What will I give them next?”

 Chances are, you won’t write just one ebook.
 You might write several in the same series, or you might create a short starter ebook for free, and then write a more advanced one to sell.

 Even if your ebook is destined to be your subscriber incentive, if you give your readers everything they’ll ever need, why would they come back to your blog?